Admissions and Funding

 - Three letters of recommendation

-- A fifteen-page writing sample (ideally one that demonstrates the ability to work with primary sources in their original languages)
+- A fifteen-page writing sample that demonstrates both the ability to assess and engage with secondary scholarship and the ability to work with primary sources in their original languages

 *Because testing may be difficult or impossible during the pandemic, the Medieval Institute will not require GRE scores for those applying for Fall 2021 admission.